texta-tk/texta-tk.github.io/source/index_creation.rst

 Deletes the index from Elasticsearch and removes them from Projects.

 .. note::
-    **THIS OPERATION IS NOR REVERSIBLE AND SHOULD BE HANDLED WITH CAUTION!**
+    **THIS OPERATION IS NOT REVERSIBLE AND SHOULD BE HANDLED WITH CAUTION!**

 Endpoint: **/index/{index_id}/**